parigi-n/Fortnine-2-Battleship-Royale-Client/README.md

 serve -s build -p 80
 ```
 And then you will be able to access our web app by writing localhost on your browser

+Our client is accessible at all times with this URL : http://188.166.50.184